de-wiring/docker-selinux-playground/docs/02_categories.md

 -rw-r--r--.
 1 root root    0 Mar 20 06:51 y
 ```

-Probably our selinux categories are fine, but on a standard linux DAC level, this directory is
+Probably our selinux categories are fine, but on a regular linux DAC level, this directory is
 accessible to all, but writeable to root only.
 So we'd have to assign the regular
 linux access rights accordingly, i.e. by making it group-writable to root group (or some other
   group defined inside the container).